AnthonysWebLLC/CodingStandards/README.md

 # About #
-A full CakePHP Coding Standards stack centered around an easy to use shell interface and automated testing via git pre-commit hooks
+This is a full CakePHP Coding Standards stack centered around an easy to use shell interface for report generation and git pre-commit hooks for automated testing.

 # Requirments #
 * Functioning CakePHP 2 application*